-Our experienced team, several of whom have been with A49 for over 20 years, ensure the practical and economical aspects of the project, with fresh ideas from the younger generations always incorporated into the concept stage.
+Our experienced team, several of whom have been with A49 for over 20 years, ensure the practical and economical aspects of the project are met.
+Fresh ideas from the younger generations are always incorporated into the concept stage.
 The nature of this team approach has long been our hallmark.

-The diversity of our team gives us the opportunity to create a board range of architectural styles.
-On one end our work can be modern and striking, whilst on the other end they can be contemporary, traditional and modern.
-We approach each project differently and believe that each one should have its own distinctive individuality.
+The diversity of our team enables us to create a broad range of architectural styles.
+From modern and striking, to contemporary and traditional.
+We approach each project differently and believe that each one should have its own distinctive character.

 Architects 49 has, over the years, garnered a number of awards both locally and internationally, dating as far back as 1987.

-Nithi was appointed as an Honorary Member of the Japan Institute of Architects (JIA) in 1995 and an Honorary Fellow of the American Institute of Architects (AIA) in the USA in 2008.
-In 2013, he received an Honorary Doctorate degree in Science in the field of Architecture from Sripatum University.
-He has additionally served on a number of boards, and acted as a trustee for various organizations, as well as chairing several judging committees for numerous prestigious awards, ranging from the Thai Ministry of Culture to Silpakorn University.
+Nithi was appointed Honorary Member of the Japan Institute of Architects (JIA) in 1995 and Honorary Fellow of the American Institute of Architects (AIA) in the USA in 2008.
+In 2013, he received an Honorary Doctorate in Science in the field of Architecture from Sripatum University.
+Additionally, he has served on a number of boards and acted as a trustee for various organizations.
+Nithi has also chaired several judging committees for numerous prestigious awards, ranging from the Thai Ministry of Culture to Silpakorn University.

-A prolific master of drawing himself, Nithi has, over the past 40 years, collated a huge collection of his own ink drawings from his early school years onwards.
+A prolific master of drawing, Nithi has, over the past 40 years, collated a vast collection of his own ink drawings from his early school years onwards.
 He has developed a style and technique in pen and ink drawing that is well recognized among Thai architects and students.
-Towards his retirement from A49, in addition to starting Li-Zenn Publishing Limited, the publishing company of his dreams, he has started to work on the design of religious buildings.
-Over the last ten years, he has designed a number of wats (temples) and stupas, a few of which have received awards from the ASA.
+Approaching his retirement from A49, Nithi started Li-Zenn Publishing Limited, the publishing company of his dreams, and began to work on the design of religious buildings.
+Over the last ten years he has designed a number of wats (temples) and stupas, a few of which have received awards from the ASA.
 In undertaking such works, he has re-established a public interest in Thai religious architecture, long absent from local scene.